Gayatrimurali/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_06_ImplementDirectorySynchronization.md

     >**Note**: Wait for 2 minutes for new tenant to be created.
 Use the **Notification** icon to monitor the deployment status and please do not wait for previous exercise deployment to complete but instead proceed to the next exercise.

-#### Task 2: Add a custom DNS name to the new Azure AD tenant
+#### Task 2: Add a custom DNS name to the new Microsoft Entra ID tenant

-In this task, you will add your custom DNS name to the new Azure AD tenant.
+In this task, you will add your custom DNS name to the new Microsoft Entra ID tenant.

 1. In the Azure portal, in the toolbar, click the **Directories + subscriptions** icon, located to the right of the Cloud Shell icon.